How to Install Weep Screed Around Stairs and Stepped Foundations

-One of the most complex details in stucco installation is navigating a stepped foundation or staircase.
-Unlike a flat wall where the weep screed runs in a straight horizontal line, stairs require the flashing to "step" up and down with the concrete.
+One of the most complex details in exterior stucco installation is navigating a stepped foundation or staircase.
+Unlike a flat wall where the weep screed runs in a straight horizontal line, stairs require the flashing to "step" up and down with the concrete grade.

-If done incorrectly, water becomes trapped at the 90-degree corners, rotting the stringers and framing behind the wall.
-This guide outlines the precise geometry and cutting techniques required to maintain a continuous drainage plane on uneven terrain.
+If done incorrectly, moisture can become trapped at the 90-degree corners, potentially causing damage to the stringers and framing behind the wall.
+This guide outlines the cutting and lapping techniques needed to maintain a continuous drainage plane on stepped terrain.

-You cannot install a single piece of metal diagonally.
-You must create a series of 90-degree turns that mirror the stairs.
+You cannot install a single piece of foundation weep screed diagonally.
+The screed must create a series of 90-degree turns that mirror the stairs to maintain proper ground clearance.

-1. Horizontal Runs: These act as the traditional drain, sitting 2 inches above the tread (paving).
+- Horizontal Runs: These act as the traditional drainage plane, sitting exactly 2 inches above the paved stair tread.

-2. Vertical Risers: These connect the horizontal pieces.
-While they don't actively drain water, they provide the necessary depth gauge (7/8") and separation from the framing.
+- Vertical Risers: These connect the horizontal pieces.
+While they do not actively weep water, they maintain the required plaster depth gauge (typically 7/8" for 3-coat) and protect the framing gap.

 Free Assessment